 Requests for refunds must be submitted to the representative that you purchased the policy from.
 You can only get a refund if your trip is cancelled before you depart on your trip, and there hasn’t been a claim.
 See your policy for details.

 You Need to Know

 - Policies and coverage can change at any time, without warning.
 This article is only intended as general advice.
 Please check your own policy carefully.

 - You have to be a Canadian citizen to be covered.
 Emergency medical and other Air Canada health insurance benefits max out at $20,000 if you do not have valid government health insurance plan coverage.

-- You can’t buy this insurance once you’ve left on your trip.
+- You can’t get this insurance once you’ve left on your trip.
 Check out World Nomads for coverage after you’ve left on your trip.

 - *Air Canada Travel Insurance products are underwritten by the RBC Insurance Company of Canada.
 Baggage and Personal Effects Insurance is Underwritten in Quebec by RBC General Insurance Company.

-Click here to compare quotes now with other plans on Kanetix, which will let you compare quotes for travel insurance from several different companies at once.
+Click here to compare learn more and compare plans now on Kanetix, which will let you compare travel insurance from several different companies at once.

 Want to Compare Air Canada’s Travel Insurance Rates?